 Duadenal Atresia is a blockage in the intestines.
 In other words, instead of my baby swallowing amniotic fluid and having it go through the baby’s digestive system, he would swallow the fluid but it would come right back up, as the blockage did not allow anything to go through.I remember having a team of doctors surrounding me prior to being told about what new found information would change my life forever, and I will never forget the sheer terror in my heart and those tears that were so very hot slipping down my cheeks.

-I rememeber being sent upstairs to a different department called “genetics”.
-I sat there looking out the window from the 28th floor looking at the cars driving by, people stopping at a fast food stand and others just chatting about everyday occurances.
-The contrast of my world and everone I saw down below was unbelievable.
+I remember being sent upstairs to a different department called “genetics”.
+I sat there looking out the window from the 28th floor looking at the cars driving by, people stopping at a fast food stand and others just chatting about everyday occurrences.
+The contrast of my world and everyone I saw down below was unbelievable.

 Well, of course this new term called “duadenal atresia” comes with a whole list of additional challenges and worries as we were soon to find out.

 The next four weeks were an emotional rollercoaster as we met with specialists, doctors and surgeons.
 It was a blur of medical terms, testing and tears.
 It was also a time where I had to pull myself together and find strength and resolve to get through this challenge.

 On the hebrew day of Beis Av, July 27th 2006 Chaim Boruch was born.